Welcome to AACRL!

 and annual membership meetings, a calendar of events occurring across the state,

-information on how you too can become a member (at $10 a year it is an unbelievable value!)
+information on how you too can become a member - at $10 (Student), $12 (Paraprofessional) and $15 a year (Librarian) it is an unbelievable value!)

 and lots more.
 Take some time to look around and get acquainted with our great organization.